mfoo/mfoot.com/source/_posts/2014-10-18-holiday-snapshots-with-the-mamiya-rz67-pro-ii.markdown

 I do!

-The RZ67 survived the rain and being carried around for several days, but it's not the easiest thing to carry around.
+The RZ67 survived the rain and being carried around for several days, but it's definitely not the easiest way to take photos on holiday.
 It's also a very slow camera to shoot with, but I was on my own and could take all the time I needed.
 I'm impressed with the quality of the negatives - my only real experience with medium format before was from a plastic-lensed Holga and a Yashica 635.
 The lenses are on a whole different level.
 I'll definitely be taking it with me on new adventures in the future.